jwgsim/Bayes-Sampler/README.md

 <br />

 This repository includes:
 - A pdf file titled "Bayesian Sampler Report".
-This latex file contains a report which tries to answer whether normative price determinants influenced the price of personal computers in the United States during the 1993 – 1995 period with a Bayesian approach.
+This pdf contains a report which tries to answer whether normative price determinants influenced the price of personal computers in the United States during the 1993 – 1995 period with a Bayesian approach.
 - An annotated R file titled "Bayesian Sampler Code".
 This is an R-code file with which the reader can reproduce the results in the report.
 - This README file, with instructions on which pieces of code to run to produce the results.